Adelaide Crystal Ice Company: History

-The company had offices in Gresham Chambers, King William Street (later Eagle Chambers, Pirie Street), and a depot in Thebarton.
+The company had offices in Gresham Chambers, King William Street (later in Eagle Chambers, Pirie Street), and a depot in Thebarton.
 They had ten carts delivering ice to all suburbs, also by paddle-steamer to River Murray towns as far as Wentworth.
 In 1881 the machinery was moved to Thebarton, where their production capacity was 50 tons a week.

 In 1880 the company bought out a rival company and sold its refrigeration plant to a Queensland meat processing business.
 A second machine was purchased in 1881.

 Almost from the outset, the company diversified into other products, some of which seem to bear little relation to the core business of ice-making.
 The motive behind this decision was the desirability of retaining workers during winter months, when their only occupation was maintenance and overhauling of machinery.

 A trial batch of starch which previously had to be imported, was well received at the 1884 Exhibition; production began in 1885, closely followed by cornflour.

 In 1898 a new building was constructed at their premises, Queen Street, West Thebarton (between West Thebarton Road and the River Torrens) with completely new machinery, imported from Halle.
 This plant, comprising three independent machines of different capacities, could produce 40 tons of ice per day, and more efficiently, so the price could be reduced by a third.

 In 1910 the old ice storage room, which was used as sleeping quarters for some of the workers, was destroyed by fire; some equipment was damaged but prompt action by the Hindmarsh voluntary fire brigade averted a catastrophe.

 The company was in the happy situation of being the major supplier in a seller's market, and although highly seasonal, the company made a healthy profit for its shareholders in most years.
 Crystal's main competition was the Adelaide Ice and Cold Storage Works in Light Square, and in an attempt to control the price of ice, it was purchased in 1910 for £36,000 by the Verran (Labor) South Australian Government.
 The venture immediately proved troublesome, and after two independent enquiries, the Light Square factory was turned by the Peake government from a derided competitor to a contractor for the supply of ice to Crystal.

 Crystal started making "Alaska" ice cream in 1915.
 It was by no means the first ice cream manufacturer in South Australia: S. Albert had a factory in Rundle Street in 1883; Edwin Ellis had a factory in Gouger Street, and was associated with Peters Ice Cream from 1914.
 Other early manufacturers were A. Williams with his "Snowdrop" factory in Rosa Street, Goodwood; Felice Maggi had the Imperial Ice Cream Factory in St. Vincent Street, Port Adelaide, then Excelsior Ice Cream factory on South Terrace, destroyed by fire, deliberately lit, in 1929; There was Wattle ice cream, made at the Mile End Cold Stores and P. Smyth had a factory in Murray Bridge, later known for "Freesia" ice cream.
 Rivals AMSCOL and Golden North did not appear until 1923 and 1953 respectively.